appacademy/SWEO-Part-Time-Resources/4-Module/3-week/3-day/README.md

 ## Important Notes For Models

-Models DO NOT insert tables into our database.
+Model files DO NOT insert tables into our database.

-Models DO NOT make changes to our database/tables.
+Model files DO NOT make changes to our database/tables.

 - Changing a model WILL NOT automatically change the table in the database

 Models are simply the **_STRUCTURE_** for our tables.

 - Any new data being created through the model will follow the model's structure

+**_Special note_: We will use Models to create data later based on User Input.
+Right now we're referring to the _Model files_ themselves.**

 ---